furkhan324/UberVLyft/README.md

 Compare Uber/Lyft services, fares, and duration all in real time.
 Built for Android(native).

-<a href= "https://play.google.com/store/apps/details?id=com.furkhanapps2.furkhan324.myapplication" >Live on Google Play Store</a> (Published as WatchFare because Google Play didn't allow for Uber/Lyft to be in the title)
+<a href= "https://play.google.com/store/apps/details?id=com.furkhanapps2.furkhan324.myapplication" >Live on Google Play Store</a> (Published as "WatchFare")

 ## Demo